JayComp Development

 Estimating Construction Costs

-Calculate the total cost of development.
-This includes land acquisition, architectural fees, civil engineering, permitting, and raw construction materials.
-You must also account for specialized equipment — walk-in coolers, point-of-sale systems, fuel dispensers, food service stations — each of which requires significant capital.
+You must also account for specialized equipment.
+Walk-in coolers, point-of-sale systems, fuel dispensers, and food service stations require massive capital.
 Always include a contingency budget of at least 10% to cover unexpected delays or material price increases.

 Forecasting Operating Expenses